gauravsc/gauravsc.github.io/_pages/about.md

   - /about.html
 ---

-I'm working as a Scientist for Alexa within Amazon.
+I'm working as a Scientist in the Alexa group within Amazon's Cambridge office.
 Prior to that I obtained a PhD in NLP from University College London, supervised by Prof. <a href="http://www0.cs.ucl.ac.uk/staff/J.Shawe-Taylor/">John Shawe-Taylor</a>.
 My PhD research was focussed on information extraction from unstructured text using deep learning, mainly under constraints of scarce training data.
 I also worked on speeding up convergence, improving generalization, and increasing robustness to adversarial noise, in deep neural networks.

 Recent
 ------